-If you sat your GCSEs at a different school, you will need to scroll down to Add Place of Education and enter Backwell School (Backwell School, Bristol) in order to enter your A Levels/CTECs.
-Your start date will be 09/2022 and your end date 07/2024.
+You also need to add exams you have not yet taken.
+If you sat your GCSEs at a different school, you will need to go back to the Education page and select Add Place of Education.
+Enter Backwell School (Backwell School, Bristol).
+Your start date will be 09/2023 and your end date 07/2025.
+Select Add Qualification.

-If you took any subjects at AS Level, click on the box marked GCE Advanced Subsidiary.
-Enter the subject, board and date as 08/2023 and the grade as Pending.
-You can update the grades when you receive your results in August.
+If you are taking any subjects at AS Level, select A Level, AS and EPQ and then GCE Advanced Subsidiary.
+Enter the subject, board and date as 08/2024 and the grade as Pending.
+You can update the grade when you receive your results in August.
 There is no need to add modules.

 To enter your A Level subjects click on the box marked GCE Advanced Level (A Level).
-Enter the subject, board and date as 08/2024 and the grade as Pending.
+Enter the subject, board and date as 08/2025 and the grade as Pending.
 There is no need to add modules.